 The Bestselling Author

 Emylia has taught creative writing workshops in Kigali, Zurich, at the University of Lausanne, and as a regular tutor for Arvon.
-In 2018-20 she was a Fellow for the Royal Literary Fund, based at the University of the West of England.
+In 2018–20 she was a Fellow for the Royal Literary Fund, based at the University of the West of England.
 She believes passionately in writing as a way of enriching life experience.
-If you're writing a romance, reading group, literary or women's fiction you'll find Emylia an encouraging and caring tutor.
+If you’re writing reading group, literary fiction or cozy crime you’ll find Emylia an encouraging and caring tutor.